ViacomCBS Stock Appears To Be Significantly Overvalued

 Companies with poor financial strength offer investors a high risk of permanent capital loss.
 To avoid permanent capital loss, an investor must do their research and review a company's financial strength before deciding to purchase shares.
 Both the cash-to-debt ratio and interest coverage of a company are a great way to to understand its financial strength.
 ViacomCBS has a cash-to-debt ratio of 0.14, which which ranks worse than 83% of the companies in the industry of Media - Diversified.
 The overall financial strength of ViacomCBS is 4 out of 10, which indicates that the financial strength of ViacomCBS is poor.
 This is the debt and cash of ViacomCBS over the past years:

-It is less risky to invest in profitable companies, especially those with consistent profitability over long term.
-A company with high profit margins is usually a safer investment than those with low profit margins.
+Companies that have been consistently profitable over the long term offer less risk for investors who may want to purchase shares.
+Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
 ViacomCBS has been profitable 10 over the past 10 years.
 Over the past twelve months, the company had a revenue of $25.3 billion and earnings of $3.93 a share.
 Its operating margin is 18.68%, which ranks better than 86% of the companies in the industry of Media - Diversified.
 Overall, the profitability of ViacomCBS is ranked 8 out of 10, which indicates strong profitability.
 This is the revenue and net income of ViacomCBS over the past years:

-Growth is probably the most important factor in the valuation of a company.
-GuruFocus research has found that growth is closely correlated with the long term performance of a company's stock.
-The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth rate of ViacomCBS is -0.1%, which ranks in the middle range of the companies in the industry of Media - Diversified.
-The 3-year average EBITDA growth rate is -5.1%, which ranks in the middle range of the companies in the industry of Media - Diversified.
+One of the most important factors in the valuation of a company is growth.
+Long-term stock performance is closely correlated with growth according to GuruFocus research.
+Companies that grow faster create more value for shareholders, especially if that growth is profitable.
+The average annual revenue growth of ViacomCBS is -0.1%, which ranks in the middle range of the companies in the industry of Media - Diversified.
+The 3-year average EBITDA growth is -5.1%, which ranks in the middle range of the companies in the industry of Media - Diversified.

-Another way to evaluate a company's profitability is to compare its return on invested capital (ROIC) to its weighted cost of capital (WACC).
+Another method of determining the profitability of a company is to compare its return on invested capital to the weighted average cost of capital.
 Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
 The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-If the ROIC is higher than the WACC, it indicates that the company is creating value for shareholders.
-Over the past 12 months, ViacomCBS's ROIC was 9.04, while its WACC came in at 9.85.
+When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
+For the past 12 months, ViacomCBS's return on invested capital is 9.04, and its cost of capital is 9.85.
 The historical ROIC vs WACC comparison of ViacomCBS is shown below:

-In summary, the stock of ViacomCBS (NAS:VIAC, 30-year Financials) gives every indication of being significantly overvalued.
+Overall, ViacomCBS (NAS:VIACA, 30-year Financials) stock is believed to be significantly overvalued.
 The company's financial condition is poor and its profitability is strong.
 Its growth ranks in the middle range of the companies in the industry of Media - Diversified.
 To learn more about ViacomCBS stock, you can check out its 30-year Financials here.

 To find out the high quality companies that may deliever above average returns, please check out GuruFocus High Quality Low Capex Screener.